Carolyn B. McHugh: Early life and education

 McHugh was born in 1957, in Abington Township, Montgomery County, Pennsylvania while her parents were visiting her paternal grandparents.
-The family, which grew to include eight children, was actually living in Baltimore, Maryland at the time.
+The family, which grew to include eight children, was living in Baltimore, Maryland at the time.

 Shortly after McHugh's birth, her father was transferred to Andover, Massachusetts, and later, to Wilmington, Delaware.
-During her freshman year of high school, the family moved again to accommodate her father's career, relocating in Salt Lake City, Utah.
+Then, during her freshman year of high school, the family moved again to accommodate her father's career, relocating to Salt Lake City, Utah.

 In 1975, McHugh graduated from Judge Memorial Catholic High School in Salt Lake City, where she participated in sports, student government, drill team, yearbook, and other activities.
 McHugh was selected as the Judge Memorial Sterling Scholar of English and Literature.

 McHugh continued her education at the University of Utah, where she earned her Bachelor of Arts degree, magna cum laude, in 1978.
 After working for a year to earn her first year of tuition, McHugh entered the S.J.
 Quinney College of Law at the University of Utah in 1979.
-She received her Juris Doctor in 1982, graduating Order of the Coif, serving as an Editor of the Utah Law Review, and receiving many other honors, including:
+She received her Juris Doctor in 1982, graduating Order of the Coif, serving as an editor of the Utah Law Review.